KheireddineAzzez/MLOps/README.md

 ***

 ### Google Storage
-* Before going to the  actions section we have to set our data that is gonna to  be use during our pipeline for that reason, I got data (free of charge) that you can use during this tutorial.
+* Before going to the  actions section we have to set our data that is gonna to  be used during our pipeline for that reason, I got data (free of charge) that you can use  during this tutorial.
 So you can [download](data.csv) this data.
-For that reason you must have enabled your storage system first.
-For this project we have three main folders where our crude data exist, model, metadata(Input and output) of each stage of the pipeline will be register in.
+For that reason, you must have enabled your storage system first.For this project, we have three main folders: Data, where our raw data is stored; Model, where our trained models are saved; and Metadata, where the input and output of each stage of the pipeline are recorded and tracked.

  <img src="Tutorialimages/google_Cloud.png"  width="600" height="400" />